joinemm/spotify-to-lastfm/README.md

 Get lastfm api credentials https://www.last.fm/api/account/create

-Fill your key, secret, username and password into the `credentials.env` file.
+Fill your key, secret, username and password into the `example.credentials.env` file and **rename it to `credentials.env`** (eg. remove the `example.` prefix, this is for version management reasons)

+Alternatively you could supply these env variables in any other way you want.

 Select a file to scrobble and watch the results.
 Scrobbling will happen in blocks of 50 tracks and every track will have it's timestamp shifted by a minute from another, starting from 2 weeks ago.
 Lastfm has a hard limit of ~2800 scrobbles per day so keep that in mind.
 Running this more than once per day with max scrobbles **will** get you rate limited.